Design Ideas for Custom Decks

 8 – This deck was built with the composite boards laid at a 45-degree angle with a double picture frame border.
 The border, railing posts, and drink cap are in a color that contrasts with the decking material.

-90-Degree Decking Designs
+90-Degree Deck Designs

 Wood deck built in the forest with B-Grade Redwood, tri-corner pergola in Cedar